 Included in the plan benefits is 24-HOUR NURSE ADVICE.
 Available 24 hours every day of the year, you are urged to call 1-800-556-1555 at no cost to you to describe to a nurse your symptoms and get advice about what to do next.
 The nurse can also help you find a practitioner who is a member of the Aetna Preferred Care Provider Network (in which you receive the highest level of benefits) in your local area.

-Complete details about the benefits covered by the CSUHealthLink policy (and limitations and exclusions) can be found by downloading a brochure at www.csuhealthlink.com or you may ask for a brochure at the HSU Center for International Programs or the HSU Office of Distance & Extended Education.
+Complete details about the benefits covered by the CSUHealthLink policy (and limitations and exclusions) can be found by downloading a brochure at www.csuhealthlink.com or you may ask for a brochure at the HSU Center for International Programs or the HSU College of eLearning & Extended Education.

 |Start Date||End Date||Enrollment Deadline||Student Fee|